riscv/meta-riscv/.github/PULL_REQUEST_TEMPLATE.md

 If this PR connects to an issue, make sure your description includes "connected to #xxxx".

+If you are adding a new BSP, please review the DEPRECATED.md file to confirm that it has not previously been removed.
+If you are modifying an existing BSP which is slated for removal in an upcoming release, consider whether the changes are necessary before that occurs.
+If needed, open a new issue or discussion.

 Please provide the following information:
 -->